 To inquire about membership, please contact the Chair of Student Foundation or the Adviser of Student Foundation.
 Contact information can be found in the right column of this page.

 A five-member Steering Committee provides leadership, sets goals, and delegates authority and responsibility to other Student Foundation members.
 Members are divided into committees that oversee detailed planning of Student Foundation activities and initiatives.
 The Office of University Relations - Alumni and Parents works closely with and advises Student Foundation.

 - Deidra McCall, Vice President

 Student Foundation Committees

-Members of Student Foundation, with the exception of the Chair and Vice Chair, belong to one of four committees: The Planning Committee, the Membership Committee, the Special Projects Committee or the Public Relations Committee.
-All members of Student Foundation represent and help to staff University events such as New Student/ Transfer Student/ Parent Orientations, Homecoming and Reunion Weekend, Family Days, the Roy and Margaret Shilling Lecture Series and Commencement.
+Members of Student Foundation, with the exception of the Chair and Vice Chair, belong to one of three committees: The Planning Committee, the Membership Committee, and the Special Projects/Public Relations Committee.
+Each committee is charged with overseeing a variety of items to assist with the function of the Foundation and the events within the University.

 Student Foundation Adviser